CompuTec/computec-docs/docs/appengine/plugins-user-guide/computec-pdc-plugin.md

 Before using the CompuTec PDC Plugin, ensure the following are installed and configured:

 1. CompuTec ProcessForce and CompuTec Licence Server is installed and configured.
-Refer to the relevant installation guide [here](https://learn.computec.one/docs/processforce/administrator-guide/licensing/license-server/overview).
+Refer to the relevant installation guide by clicking [this link](https://learn.computec.one/docs/processforce/administrator-guide/licensing/license-server/overview).

 2. CompuTec PDC requirements have been fulfilled.
-Verify the system meets all requirements [here](/docs/pdc/administrator-guide/installation/requirements/).
+Verify the system meets all requirements descibed [in this guide](/docs/pdc/administrator-guide/installation/requirements/).

 :::caution
 The CompuTec PDC Plugin is compatible only with the 64-bit version of CompuTec PDC.